Steve Dalkowski: Final playing years

 Dalkowski was invited to major league spring training in 1963, and the Orioles expected to call him up to the majors.
 On March 23, Dalkowski was used as a relief pitcher during a game against the New York Yankees.
 Most sources say that while throwing a slider to Phil Linz, he felt something pop in his left elbow, which turned out to be a severe muscle strain.
 Some uncertainty over the cause of his injury exists, however, with other sources contending that he damaged his elbow while throwing to first after fielding a bunt from Yankees pitcher Jim Bouton.
 Either way, his arm never fully recovered.
+He pitched only 41 innings in 1963, 12 of which were with the Triple-A Rochester Red Wings, the highest baseball level Dalkowski ever reached.